TY - JOUR

 Y1 - 2025

-N2 - The rapid development of the Internet of Things has increased the importance of IoT data privacy.
+N2 - The rapid development of the Internet of Things (IoT) has increased the importance of IoT data privacy.
 Traditional encryption and access control mechanisms are insufficient for ensuring privacy.
 Blockchain-based covert communication offers enhanced concealment, anonymity, and immutability for secure information exchange over open networks.
 However, existing blockchain-based schemes face limitations in point-to-point communication and low screening efficiency and concealment, as well as challenges when extended to group scenarios, such as the existence of leakers.
 To address these issues, we propose a Blockchain-based Group Covert Communication (BGCC) scheme.
-BGCC leverages broadcast encryption to revoke leakers and introduces an efficient covert filtering mechanism based on the decisional ℓ-BDHE assumption.
+BGCC leverages broadcast encryption to revoke leakers and introduces an efficient covert filtering mechanism based on the decisional l-BDHE assumption.
 We prove its concealment through security reduction, statistical tests, and machine learning test.
 Experimental results demonstrate that BGCC outperforms existing schemes.

-AB - The rapid development of the Internet of Things has increased the importance of IoT data privacy.
+AB - The rapid development of the Internet of Things (IoT) has increased the importance of IoT data privacy.
 Traditional encryption and access control mechanisms are insufficient for ensuring privacy.
 Blockchain-based covert communication offers enhanced concealment, anonymity, and immutability for secure information exchange over open networks.
 However, existing blockchain-based schemes face limitations in point-to-point communication and low screening efficiency and concealment, as well as challenges when extended to group scenarios, such as the existence of leakers.
 To address these issues, we propose a Blockchain-based Group Covert Communication (BGCC) scheme.
-BGCC leverages broadcast encryption to revoke leakers and introduces an efficient covert filtering mechanism based on the decisional ℓ-BDHE assumption.
+BGCC leverages broadcast encryption to revoke leakers and introduces an efficient covert filtering mechanism based on the decisional l-BDHE assumption.
 We prove its concealment through security reduction, statistical tests, and machine learning test.
 Experimental results demonstrate that BGCC outperforms existing schemes.

 KW - Blockchain

-KW - Information Hiding
+KW - information hiding

-UR - http://www.scopus.com/inward/record.url?scp=105002594144&partnerID=8YFLogxK
+UR - https://www.scopus.com/pages/publications/105002594144

 U2 - 10.1109/JIOT.2025.3559163